 When we invest our resources in strengthening youth and families, we invest in the health and well being of our future generations.

 The Maui Farm provides farm-based, family-centered programs that teach essential life skills for self-sufficient living.
 We offer services to single mothers and their children in a safe neighborhood setting, where individuals and families are nurtured to develop their full potential.

 The Maui Farm's 'ohana model of farm-based, family-centered programs is values-based, educational, and utilizes an experiential approach.
 “Activity is our therapy” is an effective strategy for teaching healthy attitudes and skills through hands-on learning.
-The Maui Farm teaches and practices hoʻoponopono as its communication and problem-solving process - the forgiving and empowering beliefs and values inherent in ho‘oponopono serve to promote the health of the ʻāina and its people.
+The Maui Farm teaches communication and problem-solving processes that incorporate forgiveness and empowerment, beliefs and values inherent in promoting the health of the ʻāina and its people.

 The story of The Maui Farm begins with a group of Maui community members gathered around a kitchen table talking about the needs of youth in the foster care system and the problem of “foster care drift”.
 They envisioned a program that would offer a consistent, stable environment and provide long term care for youth who were not successful in traditional foster care.